schemacrawler/SchemaCrawler/integrations/src/main/resources/schemacrawler-jung-readme.txt

 -command=<command>
 	Required, where <command> is one of:
     brief_schema
-        If you only want to see table and view names basic_schema
+        If you only want to see table, view and procedure names basic_schema
-        For more details of tables and views verbose_schema
-        For most details of tables and views, including keys maximum_schema
+        For more details of tables, views and procedures, including columns and primary keys
+    verbose_schema
+        For the most detail of the schema, including data types, indexes, foreign keys, and view and procedure definitions
+    maximum_schema
-        For maximum possible detail of the schema
+        For maximum possible detail of the schema, including privileges, and details of privileges, triggers,
+        and check constraints

 --- Output Options ---